alexloser/brute-log/README.md

         BRUTE_CLOSE();  // Close logging, all output will be ignored BRUTE_INFO("This will not be written into mylog.txt!!!");

-        #undef  BRUTE_OSTREAM
         #define BRUTE_OSTREAM stdout
         BRUTE_INFO("I'm redirected to stdout %d", fileno(stdout));

-        // Some utils for param checking:
         int* data = 0;
-        // This macro can check null pointer.
+        // This macro check null pointer.
 If null, print error message and return,
         // the second arg also can be: BRUTE_CHECK_PTR(data, foo(), bar(), blah; blah; blah);
         BRUTE_CHECK_PTR(data, return false);